Eight Scary Movies For Your Pre-Teen Children

 Under Wraps is a 1997 movie that was produced for the Disney Channel by the Disney company and Hallmark Entertainment.
 It's a mostly humorous movie about three children and a mummy though it does open with a scary scene.
 The scary scene is quickly over and, it turns out, is not really real.
 I don't want to say more and ruin your surprise.
 This movie has an almost cult-like following of people who watched it in the late 1990s.

-Read my complete review of Under Wraps here or order your copy from Amazon by clicking right here.
+Order your copy from Amazon by clicking right here.

 7. The Nightmare Before Christmas (1993)